onderyildirim/adt4iiot/readme.md

 ### Prepare source code

-First we need to prepare the environment where we will run the script.
+First we need to prepare the environment.

 From the [Azure Cloud Shell](https://shell.azure.com/):